Bachelor of Science in Psychology, Behavioral Neuroscience Concentration

 Behavioral neuroscience is the study of the biology of behavior.
 It focuses on the behavioral, neural, and physiological processes involved in perception, learning, memory, cognition, motivation, and emotion.
-Behavioral neuroscientists study the brain in relation to behavior, its evolution, development, functions, abnormalities, and repair, as well as interactions with the immune system, cardiovascular system, endocrine systems, and energy regulation systems.
+Behavioral neuroscientists study the brain in relation to behavior, its evolution, development, functions, abnormalities, and repair, as well as interactions with the immune system, cardiovascular system, endocrine system, and energy regulation systems.

 The behavioral neuroscience concentration prides itself in having an active undergraduate student community with a focus on academic excellence, research training, and applied community outreach.
 Join the many other students who have completed departmental honors theses working with our faculty.
 Visit the Honors Thesis webpage for a listing of undergraduate honors student theses and presentations.

 In addition to fulfilling the requirements for the B.S. in psychology, you can take extra coursework within the College of Science and Mathematics and focus your electives within the psychology department to those with primary relevance to the field of neuroscience.
 All students within the concentration are encouraged to participate in research supervised by one of the BNS faculty, either in their laboratories or as independent research and coursework.
 As part of the coursework for the undergraduate honors track, you can enroll in the Honors Research Project Seminar (PSY 4070).
 This course teaches you how to conduct, analyze, and present literature reviews--one of the fundamental basis of empirical research.

 View Bachelor of Science in Psychology, Behavioral Neuroscience Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.